michaeltelford/echo_reference_project/README.md

 # Echo Reference Project

-Starter project for developing RESTful API's using Go lang and the Echo HTTP web development framework.
+Starter project for developing RESTful API's using Golang and the Echo HTTP web development framework.

 Use this project as a reference or starter for your own applications.